Beef Taco Pasta Salad

 Make the dressing

-In a quart-sized mason jar, combine the oil, ketchup, honey, red wine vinegar, sour cream and pasta water.
-Put the lid on, and shake, shake, shake!
+Combine the oil, ketchup, honey, red wine vinegar, sour cream and pasta water in a mason jar.
+Put the lid on, and shake!

-Your mixture should be relatively smooth, but know the sour cream can get a little clumpy sometimes.
+The mixture should be relatively smooth, but the sour cream can get a little clumpy sometimes.
 And it’s OK if it does—it’ll smooth out when you add it to the ingredients, especially since the beef and pasta should still be warm-ish.

 If you don’t like lumps in the dressing, simply combine the ingredients in the food processor or the blender and mix ‘em together that way.